-I stumbled over the RightWingTrash website (“Celebrating conservative thought in film, music, literature, and other lowlife pursuits”) where there was a review of Wild In The Streets titled “The Fifty-Two Percent Solution.”
-I was overjoyed: who but a died-in-the-wool conservative could give us a more entertaining perspective on this film?
+RIGHTWINGTRASH is a real website where the editor(s) are constantly “celebrating conservative thought in film, music, literature, and other lowlife pursuits.”
+There I found a review of the 1968 AIP movie Wild In The Streets titled “The Fifty-Two Percent Solution.”
+I was overjoyed!

 What a bummer it turned out to be: instead of condescending-bordering-on-sheer-nastiness, the review was tame, devoid of anything of real interest.

 And in “real interest” I mean a take on the film the opposite of mine, from which I might learn something.
-Here are a few quotes from the review (RWT) followed by my italicized responses (NU).
-(Oh, and I let them have the last word . . .)
-(And I did not want to be accused of NOT paying attention to conservative thought in film, etc.)
+Below are a few quotes from the review (RWT) followed by my italicized responses (NU).

 RWT: “All the politicians in Wild In The Streets are craven and petty.
 They want to play to the media and win over whatever vital demographic includes a bunch of morons.
 Every one of them gets what they deserve.”